ndiego/wordpress-university-workshop/steps/step-9/readme.md

 ### 3. Add an un-synced pattern to the theme.

-1. In the theme's `/patterns` folder, create a new `feature-card.php` file.
+1. In the theme's `/patterns` folder, create a new `text-overlay-card.php` file.
 2. At the top of the file, add the following:
 ```php
 <?php